Out in the Silence: Community engagement campaign

-The Out in the Silence Campaign for Fairness and Equality in Rural and Small Town America uses the film as a tool to raise the visibility of lesbian, gay, bisexual and transgender (LGBT) people and promote dialogue and bridge building.
-The campaign has held over 500 grassroots screenings in town halls, schools, churches, and community centers, many in isolated areas that had not previously experienced any openly LGBT events.
-The Center for Social Media and the BRITDOC Foundation have highlighted the campaign as an example of using film for social change.
+The Out in the Silence Campaign for Fairness and Equality in Rural and Small Town America used the film as a tool to raise the visibility of lesbian, gay, bisexual and transgender (LGBT) people and promote dialogue and bridge building.
+The campaign held over 500 grassroots screenings in town halls, schools, churches, and community centers, many in isolated areas that had not previously experienced openly LGBT events.
+The Center for Social Media and the BRITDOC Foundation highlighted the campaign as an example of using film for social change.

 In 2011, the Campaign initiated the Out in the Silence Youth Activism Award to highlight the work of young people on LGBT inclusion and equality.

 In 2022, Frameline Film Festival established the Out in the SIlence award to recognize outstanding film projects that highlight brave acts of LGBTQ+ visibility in places where such acts are not common.
+Winners of the award include Black as U R (2022), All the Colors of the World are Between Black and White (2023), Any Other Way: The Jackie Shane Story (2024), The Secret of Me (2025), and Trial of Hein (2026).